BIGBALLON/bigballon.github.io/_posts/2016-10-01-Common_Bugs.md

 }
 ```

+#### Hint 9:

-Hint: NEVER NEVER run this.
+NEVER NEVER run this.
 Otherwise, your hard disk will crash.
 Just tell what is wrong with this program.

-### Hint:

-Just for fun!!!!!

 ### Problem 10: